 The TIP is a prioritized list of transportation projects proposed for implementation during the next four years.
 Projects included in the TIP must be consistent with the MTP.
 The TIP is required to be financially constrained in each year of the program.
 This means that the funding identified for transportation projects in a given year must be equal to the amount reasonably expected to be available under existing federal, state and local programs.
 Prior to adoption of the TIP (or amendment) the Chisholm Trail MPO provides an opportunity for public review and comment and holds a public hearing.
-All comments received will be documented along with specific responses to significant comments.
-The comments and responses will be made available via the Chisholm Trail MPO website and the final document.
 A project utilizing federal transportation funds may not proceed unless it is included in the TIP.
 Amendments and revisions of the TIP may occur at any time during the FY.